dippixyz/backend-test-sdk/README.md

-# Dippi SDK for JS
+# Backend to test Dippi SDK

-This is the Dippi SDK for JavaScript.
-It is a wrapper around the Dippi API.
+This backend is used to test the SDK, as if an external user wanted to use it.

 ## Installation